scarbrob/Word-Checker-Trie/README.md

-This is a program that asks the user for the name of a ".lex" or ".set" file.
-If the file is a ".lex" file, it saves it as a ".set".
-If it is a ".set" file it allows the user to see if the word exists in the .set file.
-You can use the included _english.set_ file to see if a word exists in the English language.
+This word checker program that takes a _.lex_ file on initialization.
+The program then takes user input and uses a TRIE to check and see if the input exists within the .lex file.
+You can use the included _english.lex_ file to see if a word exists in the English language.